 Add a new Clause 7.1.4 to Section 4 of Schedule 2B as follows:

-7.1.4 Company Name: The name of the Company (using its Market Domain I.D, as notified to the Customer by the Company from time to time).
+7.1.4 Company Name: The name of the Company (using its Market Participant Identifier, as notified to the Customer by the Company from time to time).

 Amend Clauses 7.3 to 7.7 of Section 4 of Schedule 2B as follows:

-7.3 The Customer shall, on such dates and at such frequency as is reasonably specified and varied from time to time by the Company:
+7.3 The Customer shall, on such dates and at such frequency as is reasonably specified and varied from time to time by the Company, provide to the Company (and, where the Customer has made an Election, to the Host DNO):

-7.3.1 provide to the Company the Detailed Inventory for Profile Traded Items including additions, deletions or amendments to the Detailed Inventory (and, in the absence of any contrary specification by the Company, the Customer shall do so once per calendar year, due by the anniversary date of this Agreement); and/or
+7.3.1 the Detailed Inventory for Profile Traded Items including additions, deletions or amendments to the Detailed Inventory (and, in the absence of any contrary specification by the Company, the Customer shall do so once per calendar year, due by the anniversary date of this Agreement); and/or

-7.3.2 provide to the Company the Detailed Inventory for Half-Hourly Traded Items including additions, deletions or amendments to the Inventory (and, in the absence of any contrary specification by the Company, the Customer shall do so once per calendar month, due by the earliest day date closest to the day date of this Agreement),
+7.3.2 the Detailed Inventory for Half-Hourly Traded Items including additions, deletions or amendments to the Inventory (and, in the absence of any contrary specification by the Company, the Customer shall do so once per calendar month, due by the earliest day date closest to the day date of this Agreement),

 and the Company shall give the Customer notice as soon as possible after receipt of any notice given under Clause 7.3 if it will give rise to a Modification.

-7.4 Where the Company agrees to any addition, deletion or amendment of the Detailed Inventory (whether pursuant to Clause 7.3 or otherwise), the Summary Inventory shall be deemed to be amended accordingly from the date the Customer notifies the Company of such addition, deletion or amendment.
+7.4 Where the Company agrees to any addition, deletion or amendment of the Detailed Inventory (whether pursuant to Clause 7.3 or otherwise), the Summary Inventory shall be deemed to be amended accordingly from the date the Customer notifies the Company (and, where the Customer has made an Election, the Host DNO) of such addition, deletion or amendment.

-7.5 In respect of Unmetered Supplies that are to be subject to Half-Hourly Trading, the Company shall provide the Meter Administrator with a copy of the Summary Inventory within 20 Working Days of the commencement of this Agreement (or such later date of receipt of a copy of the Detailed Inventory from the Customer).
-The Company shall notify the Meter Administrator of any revision to the Summary Inventory as soon as reasonably practicable following any amendment to the Summary Inventory.
+7.5 In respect of Unmetered Supplies that are to be subject to Half-Hourly Trading, the Company (or, where the Customer has made an Election, the Host DNO) shall provide the Meter Administrator with a copy of the Summary Inventory within 20 Working Days of the commencement of this Agreement (or such later date of receipt of a copy of the Detailed Inventory from the Customer).
+The Company (or, where the Customer has made an Election, the Host DNO) shall notify the Meter Administrator of any revision to the Summary Inventory as soon as reasonably practicable following any amendment to the Summary Inventory.

 7.6 In respect of Unmetered Supplies that are to be subject to Profiled Trading:

-7.6.1 if the Customer requests a copy of the revised Summary Inventory, the Company will provide a copy of it to the Customer within 10 Working Days (and the Customer shall pay any reasonable charge levied by the Company in respect of such provision); and
+7.6.1 if the Customer requests a copy of the revised Summary Inventory, the Company (or, where the Customer has made an Election, the Host DNO) will provide a copy of it to the Customer within 10 Working Days (and the Customer shall pay any reasonable charge levied by the Company in respect of such provision); and

-7.6.2 the Company shall comply with the Unmetered Supplies Procedure regarding any change to the Estimated Annual Consumption relating to the Connection Point.
+7.6.2 the Company (or, where the Customer has made an Election, the Host DNO) shall comply with the Unmetered Supplies Procedure regarding any change to the Estimated Annual Consumption relating to the Connection Point.